WebThingsIO/webthing-java/README.md

 Then we create and add the appropriate property:
 * `level`: tells us what the sensor is actually reading
     * Contrary to the light, the value cannot be set via an API call, as it wouldn't make much sense, to SET what a sensor is reading.
-Therefore, we are utilizing a *readOnly* Value by omitting the `valueForwarder` parameter.
+Therefore, we are creating a *readOnly* property.

     ```java
     Map<String, Object> levelDescription = new HashMap<>();